A Talk at Gallery 16

-Also, making the font for the sculptures gave me the idea for a system of connected lines.
+Then, making the font for the sculptures gave me the idea for a system of connected lines.
 Each element is square, so it works with any other element, in both horizontal and vertical directions, unlike the cones font.
-And the basic rule is, each element has a diagonal line at each corner, making it connect to any other element in the font.
+The basic rule I used, was to construct each element with a diagonal line at each corner, making it connect to any other element in the font.
 (This font is named Crackly, and you can test drive it here.)
 I was amazed at the patterns that emerged.
-I was seeing all sorts of perspectives, with shifting planes, and I wanted to capture these as wall artworks.
-Weaving is perfectly suited for these constructions.
+I was seeing all sorts of perspectives, with shifting planes.
+In the same way that combinations of letters take on new meaning when composed into recognizable word shapes, pattern elements morph into new forms when combined.
+To then capture these constructions as wall artworks, weaving was obvious, as a perfectly suited medium.
 The lines convert well to bitmaps, and weavings are essentially physical bitmaps.

 Once I determine the size of a weaving, I prepare a bitmap image file and send it to a special weaver in North Carolina, that has computer driven looms, called jacquard looms.
 Through their software, each pixel in my bitmap file sends a specific set of instructions to the loom.
 A range of colors can be created by interweaving just 4 colors of yarn, similar to the blending of colors that happens in 4 color printing, or the 3 led colors on a computer screen.
 This blending is a “trick if the eye” which happens in our human perception.